 De-synchronised Island Operational Cancellation

-At the point at which operation of the De-synchronised Island is to be transferred from TO to NGESO, the DIOC shall be cancelled.
+At the point at which operation of the De-synchronised Island is to be transferred from the TO to NGESO, the DIOC shall be cancelled.
 Part 3 of the DIOC form shall be completed by agreement of a time / date and each party signs its copy.
 This shall be logged in the appropriate control room logs.